You must be wondering.

 It’s Not Just About Khadi Boli

 The lesson here is to respect your mother tongue no matter what people may or may not think about it.
 What people think of you is none of your business.

 And it’s not just about Western UP or Khadi Boli.
 It’s true about every language and dialect.

-It does not matter which part of India or the world you belong to.
-You must learn to respect your mother tongue.
-It’s by respecting your own mother tongue that you learn to respect others mother tongue.
+It does not matter which part of India or the world you belong to – you must learn to respect your mother tongue.
+It’s by recognising your mother tongue that you learn to appreciate others mother tongue.
 But yours comes first.

 Remember-“The world respects those who respect themselves.”